1.2. Physical Structure of Database Cluster

 Figure 1.3 shows the internal layout of a tablespace and its relationship with the main data area.

-A tablespace is created under the directory that is specified when you issue the CREATE TABLESPACE statement.
+A tablespace is created within the directory specified during the execution of the CREATE TABLESPACE statement.
 Under that directory, a version-specific subdirectory (e.g., PG_14_202011044) will be created.
 The naming convention for the version-specific subdirectory is shown below.

 PG _ 'Major version' _ 'Catalogue version number'